 Although the stereotype is of a bat living in a cave, bats may live in many places.
 One of my favorites is the Honduras white bat that makes a shelter out of plant fronds.

-Take a look at some of the at the Bats of San Diego.
+Take a look at some different bat species at the Bats of San Diego.

 3. Bat Food